petros-d/docs/cloud/environment-variables.md

 Environment variables that are set via the Astronomer UI or API and are not marked as secret are stored in a database managed by Astronomer.

-Environment variables that are set via the Astronomer UI or API and marked as secret are encrypted and stored in a secrets backend that is managed by Astronomer and hosted in the Control Plane.
-Values for secret environment variables are not available in plain-text in that secrets backend.
+Environment variables that are set via the Astronomer UI or API and _are_ marked as secret are encrypted and stored in a secrets backend that is managed by Astronomer and hosted in the Control Plane.

 ## Set Environment Variables via Dockerfile